 Tyvek groundsheet: 200g

 Black Diamond telescopic carbon pole: 280g (see below for details)

 Total: 1061g (37oz)

 Total including Ultamid 2 Insert with DCF11 Floor: 1456g (40.4oz)

-Given that bikepackers are unlikely to be carrying trekking poles to pitch the UltaMid 2, this review revolves around using a Black Diamond carbon telescopic pole with one segment removed – the one that came with my Black Diamond Ultra Light.
+Given that bikepackers are unlikely to be carrying trekking poles to pitch the UltaMid 2, this review initially revolves around using a Black Diamond carbon telescopic pole with one segment removed – the one that came with my Black Diamond Ultra Light.
 The advantage of adjustable poles is that you can pitch your ‘mid high or low, as required: high encourages extra air flow while low provides a seal to the ground to keep out dust and high wind.

-I’ve since been informed that the equivalent Ruta Locura option – in a .600 grade.
+Since then, I’ve been using one of Ruta Locura’s excellent alternatives, in a .600 grade.
 It’s lighter, cheaper, can be specced with an adjustor pole, and can be cut to your required length at the time of ordering, so it will fit into your framebag.
 When purchasing a pole, bear this in mind: according to Hyperlite Mountain Gear, the optimal length is 64″ for their recommended ‘standard’ height when pitching the UltaMid 2 using the insert.
 This allows a few inches for air flow around the bottom of the shelter.
 Based around this sweet spot, choose an adjustable pole that can be positioned a couple of inches higher or lower to allow some pitching leeway, with or without the optional insert.
 A 60in Ruta Locura pole with adjustor offers a range between 60″ and 68″.
-I’ll report back on how it performs if I get the chance to try one.
+I’ve taken mine across Peru, in heavy storms, and it was stood up really well.

 - Weight 501g (17.67 oz)